-NN Schade does not have an appetite for risk concentration and manages concentration risk with a limit structure.
-More information on the mitigation of several types of concentration risk is included in Note 33 'Risk management' in the 2017 Annual accounts of NN Schade.
+NN Schade manages concentration risk with a limit structure.
+More information on the mitigation of several types of concentration risk is included in Note 32 'Risk management' in the 2018 Annual accounts of NN Schade.

 Investing assets in accordance with the 'Prudent person principle'